pacellie/metamorphic_testing/CONTRIBUTIONS.md

 - Study on Audio augmentation Framework.
 See [Wiki Page](https://gitlab.lrz.de/pypracticum/team-mt-metamorphic-testing-framework/-/wikis/Audiomentations:-A-audio-augmentation-library)
 - Comparison of our approach with MT_Keras.
 See [Wiki Page](https://gitlab.lrz.de/pypracticum/team-mt-metamorphic-testing-framework/-/wikis/MTKeras-Idea-(paper-summary))
 - Ideation and implementation of an advanced deep learning based metamorphic example for **Speech Recognition**.
 See #49, #51, #54, #55, #62, #63
 - Research on finding a proper metamorphic relation for speech Recognition.
-See #62
+See #62 and [this WiKi page](https://gitlab.lrz.de/pypracticum/team-mt-metamorphic-testing-framework/-/wikis/Finding-a-suitable-metamorphic-relation-for-Speech-Recognition)
 - Writing all docstrings.
 See #65
 - Ideation on how to log and visualize non-text data (image and audio for us) (Discusion & Brainstorming)
 - Implementation of audio logger and visualizer.
 See #116